Long chromatic names are hard to sing fluidly in drills, dictation, and sight-singing.

 The natural notes keep the familiar letter names A, B, C, D, E, and G, while F shifts to Fi for smoother singing.

-Onsets stay stable
+Starting sounds stay stable

-Accidentals change the rhyme
+Accidentals change the ending pattern

 Natural